XansWorkshop/XansWorkshop.github.io/conservatory/blog/docs/other-lore/units.md

 # Units in The Conservatory

-I love my sci-fi to be at least reasonably coherent.
+&nbsp;&nbsp;I love my sci-fi to be at least reasonably coherent.
 No sci-fi can be perfect - if it were, there would be no *"fi"* in the phrase.
 Still, people love it when it seems coherent enough and makes intuitive sense.

-**While the game will usually measure in your choice of Metric or Imperial units**, I have also included in-universe custom units called *Interstellar Standard Units*, based off of cosmological constants, which you can use if you are feeling particularly daring.
+&nbsp;&nbsp;**While the game will usually measure in your choice of Metric or Imperial units**, I have also included in-universe custom units called *Interstellar Standard Units*, based off of cosmological constants, which you can use if you are feeling particularly daring.

 ## The Interstellar Standard Unit System

 ### Real World Universal Constants, as seen in *The Conservatory*

-**First, some background lore from real life.** In 2019, all of our standard units of measurement (SI units) were modified to be built upon *Universal Constants*.
+&nbsp;&nbsp;**First, some background lore from real life.** In 2019, all of our standard units of measurement (SI units) were modified to be built upon *Universal Constants*.
 These are constants based on *the laws of physics themselves*.
 This boasts several **real world benefits** to the way we measure things!

 1. The values can **never** become inaccurate or change over time.
 They can only become more precise.
 The speed of light will always be *exactly* 299792458 meters per second in a vacuum, for instance, and this is a truth of reality that can not be changed.
 2. These values are the same everywhere in the universe[^1], which means **if we ever encounter aliens, these units are *universal*.** We can tell an alien that a meter is a certain amount of *Planck lengths* (one of these universal constants) and even if they have no clue what a meter is, they can figure that out on their own!

-Turns out this is awesome for writing stories too, like *The Conservatory*'s lore.
+&nbsp;&nbsp;Turns out this is awesome for writing stories too, like *The Conservatory*'s lore.

-The Conservatory uses real world Universal Constants, however **it assumes completely precise values exist**[^disp:Explain&#x3F;].
+&nbsp;&nbsp;The Conservatory uses real world Universal Constants, however **it assumes completely precise values exist**[^disp:Explain&#x3F;].
 The math is the same as the real world, with the exact values for *Planck's constant* and the *Boltzmann constant*.
 The *Planck length* is treated as exactly $1.616255\times10^{-35}$ meters.
 Other universal constants (Length, Mass, Temperature, Time, G) can be calculated from all of these.

-When calculating the values in-game, please impolitely discard preservation of significant figures.
+&nbsp;&nbsp;When calculating the values in-game, please impolitely discard preservation of significant figures.
 The game's math doesn't care about them, and since we aren't doing real physics or science here, it doesn't really matter.

 ### What are the game units?

 !!! danger "Don't overwhelm yourself!"
     There's a lot of information here, but you **probably don't need it all**!
 If you are just looking for how to use these numbers when writing stories or dialogue, skip to the next section after the data tables below.

-Here's the raw units. **If you want to know how to write stories using these, see the next section.**
+&nbsp;&nbsp;Here's the raw units. **If you want to know how to write stories using these, see the next section.**

 | Usage | Name | Abbreviation | Value | Measurement |
 | - | - | - | - | - |